slambeebs/product-recommender/README.md

 - *Functionality*: Use the CNN model to identify products from images and match them using the vector database.
 - *Input*: Product image.
 - *Output*: Product description and matching products in a format consistent with other endpoints.
+Also return the name of the `class` that you got from CNN model for the particular input image.

 ## Module 4: Frontend Development and Integration